2019–20 Miami Hurricanes men's basketball team

 The 2019–20 Miami Hurricanes men's basketball team represented the University of Miami during the 2019–20 NCAA Division I men's basketball season.
 Led by ninth-year head coach Jim Larrañaga, they played their home games at the Watsco Center on the university's campus in Coral Gables, Florida as members of the Atlantic Coast Conference (ACC).

 The Hurricanes finished the season 15–16, and 7–13 in ACC play.
 They lost to Clemson in the second round of the ACC tournament.
 The tournament was cancelled before the Quarterfinals due to the COVID-19 pandemic.
 The NCAA tournament and NIT were also cancelled due to the pandemic.

 Previous season

 The Hurricanes finished the 2018–19 season 14–18, 5–13 in ACC play to finish in a tie for eleventh place.
 They defeated Wake Forest in the first round of the ACC tournament before losing to Virginia Tech.
+They were not invited to either the NCAA tournament or NIT.